-I have recommended Lou Tice's book, Smart Talk, to these individuals, particularly the sections on visualization and affirmations (described below) to help them adjust their needlessly negative self-image.
+I have recommended Lou Tice's book, Smart Talk, to these individuals, particularly the sections on visualization and affirmations30 (described below) to help them adjust their needlessly negative self-image.
 After working on this, I helped them break speech writing and prose writing into small achievable steps-and the result was amazing.
-Some of them became very creative and productive speakers and writers--not from an increase in intelligence or talent, but from simply removing the negative elements in their self-image.
+Some of them became very creative and productive speakers and writers-not from an increase in intelligence or talent, but from simply removing the negative elements in their self-image.
 I have helped people to overcome "mathematics blocks" and "social blocks" through the same method.

-The reader may be thinking, "Well that's all great, but I don't have a problem with selfefficacy in golf, speaking, writing, mathematics, or social events.
+The reader may be thinking, "Well that's all great, but I don't have a problem with self-efficacy in golf, speaking, writing, mathematics, or social events.
 What does this have to do with the subject at hand-namely resistance to temptation and becoming more virtuous?"
 As it turns out, subconscious self-image is just as important to character development (acquisition of virtue and resistance to temptation) as it is to efficacious use of skills and actualization of goals - because reinforcing our higher self by conscious choice alone is not enough.
-We have to

-&lt;sup>38 See Albert Bandura 1997 Self-Efficacy: The Exercise of Control (New York: W.H.
-Freeman) pp.36-61.
-Ibid complement our conscious choice to enhance our higher self with deliberate conditioning of our subconscious self-image.
+We have to complement our conscious choice to enhance our higher self with deliberate conditioning of our subconscious self-image.
 As the reader may by now have discovered, forming our subconscious self-image is not as simple as consciously choosing a particular self-image.
-The former entails changes to our previous subconscious self-image which in turn requires conditioning the subconscious mind to a new self-image as well as repeated choice and action (explained below).
+The former entails